tomsauv/TROP-Tandem-Repeat-Overlap-Parser/README.md

 This file reports the number of sequences containing detected tandem and overall tandem bp.
 Proportions are also computed.

-e.g. below ~48% of sequences contained tandems and the detected tandem length representied >12% of total base pairs.
+e.g. below ~48% of sequences contained tandems and the detected tandem length represented >12% of total base pairs.
 ```
 class	nseq	nseq_perc	bp	bp_perc
 No Tandem	12099	51.96	31589056	87.30